Model interpretability in Azure Machine Learning (preview)

 During the training phase, as model designers and evaluators can use interpretability output of a model to verify hypotheses and build trust with stakeholders.
 They also use the insights into the model for debugging, validating model behavior matches their objectives, and to check for model unfairness or insignificant features.

 During the inferencing phase, as having transparency around deployed models empowers executives to understand "when deployed" how the model is working and how its decisions are treating and impacting people in real life.

 Interpretability with Azure Machine Learning

-The interpretability classes are made available through multiple SDK packages: (Learn how to install SDK packages for Azure Machine Learning)
+The interpretability classes are made available through the following SDK package: (Learn how to install SDK packages for Azure Machine Learning)

 How to interpret your model

 Using the classes and methods in the SDK, you can:

 - Explain model prediction by generating feature importance values for the entire model and/or individual datapoints.

 - Achieve model interpretability on real-world datasets at scale, during training and inference.

 - Use an interactive visualization dashboard to discover patterns in data and explanations at training time